 Lookup Files

-Lookup files enable you to attach or replace text from events recorded in a repository when searched.
+Lookup files are used to add additional context to data, enabling you to attach or replace text from events recorded in a repository when searched.

 The following operations are available: